zdravkov/kendo-docs/api/wrappers/jsp/listview/pageable.md

 ### pageSizes `java.lang.Object`

-Displayes a list with predefined page sizes.
+Displays a list with predefined page sizes.
 An array of values to be displayed can be provided.

 #### Example
     <kendo:listView-pageable pageSizes="pageSizes">